How Long Do I Have To File My Personal Injury Case?

 Many people try to negotiate a settlement of their personal injury matter directly with the insurance company and believe that the two-year statute of limitations does not apply if they have already submitted the claim.
 This is not true.
 The two-year period means that the personal injury claimant must file a lawsuit within that time or their claim is lost .
 If a lawsuit is not filed then the claim is lost – even if you have been negotiating with the insurance company for two years.
 Furthermore, your uninsured/underinsured claim will be lost if the statue of limitations expires without a lawsuit being filed against the negligent party.

-If you have a serious personal injury matter, it is important that you speak with a board certified personal injury specialist to determine the appropriate date for the statute of limitations.
+If you have a serious personal injury matter, it is important that you speak with an experienced injury lawyer today to determine the appropriate date for the statute of limitations.